 Thank you so much for the opportunity to interview with [company].
 I was excited to find out about the position through John Smith, who works as a software architect in your IT department.
 From what he tells me, it sounds like a great place to work.
 The new project sounds exciting, and I welcome the chance to interview to discuss my qualifications further.

 A little name-drop can help get you in the door, but only if the person you know there is a valued employee.
 If you were referred by a friend who has a poor work history, you might be better off not mentioning them at all.
 The company you keep says a lot about you.
 If your friend is a bit of a slacker, leave their name out of the equation.

 This goes without saying but be polite and show a bit of gratitude.
 A simple “thank you” goes a long way.
 Show your future boss that you’re thankful for the opportunity.
 No matter how formal or informal your interaction may be, always end with a sincere thank you.
 This is expected, so giving one won’t impress your interviewer or help you stand out from the other candidates.
 But not giving one is a surefire way to create a bad impression and stand out for all the wrong reasons.
 First impressions are everything.
 Your résumé and application are the true first impression, but once you’re granted an interview, the real test begins.

 The goal is to make the boss or interviewer excited to meet you before the interview even starts.
 If you make a good impression on the phone or through email correspondence, you’ll be able to get a leg up on the competition.
 Keep these five tips in mind and you’re much more likely to land the job!

-Find more interview advice in our Internships and Careers section.
+Find more interview advice to build confidence before the big day in our Internships and Careers section.